- Madrid - Wikipedia

 When Ferdinand II of Aragon and Queen Isabella of Castile came to Madrid, Spain had become a very rich country The 16th and 17th centuries are now known as the “Golden Century”

-- Climate of Madrid - Wikipedia
+- Architecture of Madrid - Wikipedia

 |